 Service was a bit lackluster as opposed to the typically friendly diner atmosphere you find in other areas of the country.
 On a positive note, the food did not take long at all.

-While La Bellavia would not be my 1st choice for breakfast (that honor would go to Horsemen's Lodge),it's an option if you are looking for something quick downtown.
-For a home-cooked meal with a local vibe and a laid-back ambiance, La Bellavia is a decent choice.
+While La Bellavia would not be my 1st choice for breakfast (that honor would go to Horsemen's Lodge), it's an option if you are looking for something quick downtown.
+For a home-cooked meal in company of a local vibe and a laid-back ambiance, La Bellavia is a decent choice.